Keyboard shortcuts

 number->string

-Converts the given number to a string.
+Converts the given number to a string, with an optional radix.

 split-many